-- I noted during our last meeting that some participants requested the insertion of a reference to Article 145 of the Convention relating to protection of the marine environment, including coastlines.
-This has been included. - During our last meeting it was also discussed whether the explicit reference to "marine litter" and "underwater noise" should be kept.
-I noted support for keeping this.
-However, I also noted that several participants during our meeting requested general language, e.g. by referring to protecting the marine environment from harmful effects according to art.
-145. This has been inserted.
-I invite for a discussion on this matter. - One participant submitted a proposal to include a reference to "coastline".
-I note that this is not defined in the Schedule and invite for a discussion on whether this should be included and, if so, whether it needs defining. - One participant proposed to delete the reference to polluting wrecks and Article 149 of the Convention.
+- several participants during our meeting requested general language, e.g. by referring to protecting the marine environment from harmful effects according to art.
+145. This has therefore not been deleted but placed in square brackets.
+I invite for a discussion on this matter. - One participant proposed to delete the reference to polluting wrecks and Article 149 of the Convention.
 However, I noted support for this wording during our last meeting and have therefore kept it.
 I invite for a discussion on this.